 A teaspoon of apple cider vinegar three times a day before meals can help relieve some of the symptoms of PMS.
 You can dilute it in a little water if the taste is too unpleasant.

-Cranberries prevent bacteria from adhering to the bladder wall—drink at least three glasses of cranberry juice (unsweetened) to help a UTI.
+Cranberries prevent bacteria from adhering to the bladder wall—drink at least three glasses of cranberry juice (unsweetened) to help a UTI or try a cranberry supplement.

 Just another reason to reach for a banana before you head out the door—they help with premenstrual water retention.
 Bananas are rich in potassium and vitamin B6, both of which prevent water retention and bloating.